What is student house insurance?

 Do students need buildings insurance?

-How can I get a good deal on contents insurance if I’m a student?
+How can I get a good deal on student contents insurance?

-Some insurance providers may offer home insurance for students that’s tailored to university life.
-Just remember to invest a little time in finding the right policy, at a price you can afford.
-Use our comparison service to help you compare your options and find cover that suits you.
+Some insurance providers offer home insurance tailored to university life, so it’s worth finding the right policy at a price you can afford.
+Use our comparison service to find cover that suits you.